Nice to meet you.

 • Limit the number of custom fonts used

 In short, keep it minimal and aim for simplicity.
-Not only will this help with load time, but it also improves navigation, limits distractions, and helps high-value content stand out.
+This will help with load time, improve navigation, limit distractions, and help high-value content stand out.

-Experienced web design agencies know how to minimize load times and the right CMS templates will help optimize web pages for you.
+Experienced web design agencies know how to minimize load times, and the right CMS templates will help you optimize web pages.
 In the meantime, test your nonprofit website’s load speed with Google’s PageSpeed Insights.
 Then, adjust accordingly to quicken your site.

 5. Enhance visibility with SEO

-To increase awareness around your organization, your website needs to be visible and searchable online.
-You’ve likely heard the term search engine optimization (SEO), but do you know how to incorporate it in your web design strategy?
+Your website needs to be visible and searchable online to increase awareness of your organization.
+You’ve likely heard the term search engine optimization (SEO), but do you know how to incorporate it into your web design strategy?

 site SEO for your nonprofit